For AI agents & their operators

 Least-privilege presets

-Every preset starts with the narrowest scope that makes the workflow possible. `client-setup` can list repos but cannot read audit data or touch policy. `manage-readonly` cannot mutate anything.
-Only `manage-propose` gets write access — and it's wrapped in approval.
+Every preset starts at the narrowest scope. client-setup lists repos but can't read audit data or touch policy. manage-readonly can't mutate anything.
+Only manage-propose gets write — and it's wrapped in approval.

 Human in the loop for mutations

-Policy proposals route through Billy, the approval workflow.
+Policy proposals route through the approval workflow.
 Agents draft; humans approve.
-An agent with manage-propose cannot unilaterally change enforcement — the default flow blocks that path.
+An agent with manage-propose can't change enforcement unilaterally — the default flow blocks that path.

 Tokens are per-agent and revocable